carlosapgomes/sked/README.md

 Create an inventory file with all the required values.

+## Demo

 If all you want is just test the app, just go to the `dev` folder and follow the instructions in the [README](https://github.com/carlosapgomes/sked/blob/master/dev/README.md) file to start the backend.
 Then, go to the `frontend/reactfrontend` and type `yarn start`.
 It will open the web app in a browser window.
-Login in with user `bob@example.com` and password `test1234`.
+Login with user `bob@example.com` and password `test1234`.

 ## Usage